 - the average valuation band for the Local Authority.

-For some Small Areas, Revenue does not have enough data to reliably calculate an average valuation band for the properties in that Small Area.
+For some Small Areas, Revenue does not have enough data to reliably calculate an average valuation band.
 In those cases, the average valuation band for the Local Authority is displayed on the valuation map instead.

-The data and calculations that have been used to create the interactive valuation tool are explained in more detail in the LPT Valuation for 2021 – Technical Paper.
+The data and calculations that have been used to create the interactive valuation tool are explained in the LPT Valuation for 2021 – Technical Paper.

 Next: Other information sources for valuing your property